Some important monuments to see in the perimeter of Kathmandu except the famous spots in Kathmandu city tour in your Nepal Travel:

 Branded goods as well as Nepalese items are sold side by side, so it is quite easy to find the desired goods in different localities of the valley.

-Travellers who have been to Nepal describe the culture as a very colorful one.
+Travellers who have been to Nepal describe the culture as a very colourful one.
 Since the beginning of the civilization, “Religion, Culture and Festivals” have been a part of Nepalese life.
-Plus ethnic diversity adds a different flavor to the colorful life in the country.
+Plus ethnic diversity adds a different flavour to the colourful life in the country.
 With multiple ethical tribes the level of cultural diversity in the valley caters a great photographic experience for both professional and amateur photographers.
 Shopping will surely be your Nepal travels part.

 The streets of Kathmandu are full of small shops selling everything from food, fruit, pottery, clothes and pretty much anything else you’d ever be in need of.